Mamelodi Sundowns 3-0 Al Merrikh: Masandawana wrap up Caf Champions League Group A campaign in style

 Ralani then turned provider as the hosts ran rampant in the latter stages of the one-sided encounter.
 The Kimberly-born star set up second-half substitute Erasmus, who controlled the ball brilliantly before volleyed it home in the 72nd minute to seal Sundowns' 3-0 win and Elsamani Saadeldin tried to grab a late consolation goal for the Red Devils, but he was superbly denied by Pieterse.

-The win saw Sundowns finish their successful group stage campaign undefeated and they will now take on Swallows FC in a PSL encounter at Dobnsonville Staduum on April 6.
+The win saw Sundowns finish their successful group stage campaign undefeated and they will now take on Swallows FC in a PSL encounter at Dobnsonville Stadium on April 6.